kitomer/bunny/README.md

 - How to use the JavaScript wrapper which can either use:
   - The service daemon (all code is then run by the service daemon).
   - A WASM-compiled commandline runner (all code is then run inside the browser).

+- all external events/triggers/messages are put into a queue that can be accessed by a Bunny program
+- other Bunny program runners can be contacted/monitored (local and remote) using a few builtin functions
+- inter-runner messages can have a few meta infos attached, e.g. sender runner ID
+- the inter-runner communication protocol is specified based on various technologies for local and remote runners:
+  - HTTP(s) based (for communicating)
+  - local ??
+- it is not possible to start a remote runner, so it is advised (in distributed runner setups) that one runner is started on system startup which then starts the actual runners (possibly after receiving remote messages to do so)
+- there is a builtin function that instructs the runner to restart itself making it possible to switch to a new version of a Bunny program if the sources changed since the previous runner start
+- the runner can be instructed to submit a message should the Bunny program crash in order to signal its crash to other Bunny programs (maybe the parent)
+- the usual philosophy is to be very liberal about crashing programs (let them crash) but also let them be easily monitored and restart. the runner can be instructed to restart a Bunny program on failure
+- ? the runner spawns by default making it a default-to-demon program that controls the execution of the Bunny code it runs

 #### Specific implementation efforts